vrzgames/mod-playerbots-pvp-life/README.md

 An AzerothCore + mod-playerbots module focused on making the open world feel active through persistent, configurable bot PvP rather than isolated scripted battles.

-## First test build

-This is the first test implementation.
  It is intentionally split into independent systems so each part can be enabled, tuned, or disabled without affecting the others.

 ### Included systems